AlvaroMak/python-sales-analysis-alvaro/README.md

 ---

-## 👤 About Me
+## About Me

-I am an Application Support Specialist and SQL Analyst transitioning into data-focused roles, with a strong interest in Python-based data analysis.
+I am an Application Support Specialist and SQL Analyst with 13+ years of experience in enterprise environments, currently transitioning into data-focused roles with a strong emphasis on SQL, Python, and analytics.

-You can connect with me on LinkedIn:
+LinkedIn:
 https://linkedin.com/in/alvaro-martinez-k